-Darier disease is a caused by a problem with a specific gene.
-The faulty genes disrupt the way skin cells join together.
+This problem is a caused by a faulty gene.
+It cause problems with the way skin cells join together.
 The gene may be passed from a parent or change on its own.

-Symptoms usually begin during the teen years.
+Symptoms usually start in the teen years.
 Darier disease bumps:

 - May be skin-colored, brown, or yellow

-- Can have a greasy discharge with a foul scent
+- Can have a greasy discharge that smells bad

 - Can be itchy

-- May be worse when exposed to sunlight or with rubbing or certain medications.
+- May be worse when exposed to sunlight or with rubbing or certain medicines

 - May appear on the chest, back, forehead, scalp, or along skin folds and nails

-The bumps may improve and then return over time.
+The bumps may improve and then come back over time.

-The affected skin tissue will be examined.
-A biopsy may be done.
-A small sample of the area will be removed.
-It will be sent to a lab for exam.
+The skin may also be tested.
+This can be done with a biopsy.
+A small sample of skin will be removed.
+It will be sent to a lab for testing.